Anisotropic magnetothermoelectric power of ferromagnetic thin films: Results

-where $TEP_{extr}$ is the extremal value (maximum or minimum) of the TEP at some low field (mostly a peak at the coercive field).
-As a consequence, a positive relative change means an {\it increase} in TEP with field and vice versa.
-Figure~\ref{SHPyCo}b presents the TEP as a function of externally applied field in parallel configuration ($\Delta T$ $||$ H) on Py at an average temperature $\bar{T}$ = 178~K and $\Delta T$ = 45~K. Sharp peaks appear at 0.2~mT and -0.2~mT corresponding to the coercive fields.
+where $TEP_{max}$ or $TEP_{min}$ are the maximum or minimum values of TEP corresponding to coervice fields.
+When TEP is decreasing (increasing) with externally applied field, we used TEP$_{max}$ (TEP$_{min}$) value to calculation the MTEP using eq \ref{MTEP}.
+As a consequence, a positive relative change means an increase in TEP with field and vice versa.
+Figure~\ref{SHPyCo}b is presenting TEP as a function of externally applied field in parallel configuration ($\Delta T \parallel \mu_{\circ}H$) on Py at an average temperature $\bar{T}$ = 178~K and $\Delta T$ = 45~K. It is obvious that sharp peaks appear at 0.2~mT and $-$0.2~mT corresponding to the coercive fields.
 The TEP is higher in the saturation state and lower in a domain state with a relative change of 0.2$\%$.
-Such a behavior of MTEP is similar to the positive AMR effect (lower resistance in domain state) in Py films, as shown in fig.~\ref{SHPyCo}c, measured at 4.2~K. The same effect is observed for a 50~nm thick Co thin film (see fig.~\ref{SHPyCo}d), where peaks appear at -0.7~mT and 3.8~mT.
-Note that for Co the TEP is \emph{lower} in the saturation state and \emph{higher} in the domain state, opposite to the films of Py, although Co and Py have the same sign of zero-field TEP and of AMR.
+Such a behavior of MTEP is similar to the positive AMR effect (lower resistance in domain state) in Py films, as elaborated in Fig.~\ref{SHPyCo}c.
+The same effect is observed for a 50~nm thick Co thin film (see Fig.~\ref{SHPyCo}d), where peaks are appearing at $-$0.7~mT and 3.8~mT.
+It is interesting to note that for Co the TEP is \emph{lower} in saturation state and \emph{higher} in the domain state, opposite to the films of Py, although both Co and Py have the same sign of TEP and AMR~\cite{AMR-Co}.
 The MTEP for both films saturates just as magnetization or AMR.
-The hysteretic behaviour of MTEP and the peaks around the coercive field reveal the direct connection of MTEP with the magnetization orientation in the films.
-The MTEP signal at around 200~K is almost the same in magnitude for both films.
+The hysteretic behaviour of MTEP and peaks around the coercive field reveal the direct connection of MTEP with the magnetization orientation in the films so we termed it anisotropic-MTEP (AMTEP).
+For both films the MTEP signal at around 200~K is almost the same in magnitude.